valerioarvizzigno/homecraft_vertex/README.md

 - "Which are the ways to contact customer support in the UK?
 What is the webpage url for customer support?" --> it will likely use crawled docs

-- Please provide the social media account info from the company --> it will likely use crawled docs
+- Please provide the social media accounts info from the company --> it will likely use crawled docs

 - Please provide the full address of the Manchester store in UK --> it will likely use crawled docs